-- 1. Players are responsible for their hole by hole score. - 2.
-The Head Scorer of the scoring area shall read an opening statement prior to the recording of scores. - 3.
+- 1. Players are responsible for their hole by hole score. - The Head Scorer of the scoring area shall read an opening statement prior to the recording of scores.
+2. - 3.
 Markers shall review the hole by hole score with their group upon completion of the round. - 4.
-If, after going through each hole, the card is determined to be correct, the player and his/her marker shall sign the card and return it to the committee.
+If, after going through each hole, the card is determined to be correct, the player shall attest their score, either in writing (if traditional scorecoard is used) or by affirming those through a scoring app.
 No alteration may be made on a scorecard after the player has returned it to the committee. - 5.
 If there is a dispute on a score for the hole, the committee shall resolve it using any available witnesses, including the group, before allowing the card to be signed. - 6.
 The above process shall then be repeated for the rest of the group. - 7.
-After a card is signed and turned in, scoring personnel shall add the hole by hole scores to determine a player's total.
+After a card has been attested, a final total for the player will be calculated and reviewed.